nickderobertis/cookiecutter-pypi-sphinx/README.md

         - Auto-converts Jupyter notebooks in `nbexamples`
 - Auto-merges pull requests by maintainers
 - Auto-drafts release notes based on merged pull requests
+- Syncs new changes from the cookiecutter template using `cruft` on a cron workflow.
+Creates a PR with the changes to be merged manually.
 - Collects TODO comments and converts them into issues (optional)
 - Closes TODO issues once comments are removed (optional)